Last updated: 02/09/2021 | Estimated Reading Time: 5 minutes

 Most modern cars will have a built-in battery monitor, or alternatively you can buy a manual monitor to check your battery's health.

-Leaving your car in one location for a long period of time can cause the tyre pressure to drop, leading to burst or flat tyres if not remedied.
+Furthermore, leaving your car in one location for a long period of time can cause the tyre pressure to drop.
+This can lead to burst or flat tyres if not remedied.

 Oil, filters and other fluids

 How often you will need to change your oil is dependent on how often you drive and your vehicle, but should still be checked regularly.